 How to Store

-Place a portion of chilled soup in a pot on the stove top and cook over low heat.
+To reheat: Place a portion of chilled soup in a pot on the stovetop and cook over low heat.
 Slowly heat the soup through, while stirring every once in a while.
 Don’t reheat at too high of a heat, as the soup may stick to the bottom of the pan.
 You just need to warm it through.

-You may also wish to add some extra broth to thin it out as it tends to thicken up the longer it sits.
+Feel free to add extra broth to thin it out as it tends to thicken up the longer it sits.

 - 3-Ingredient Tomato Soup